thengl/GeoMLA/README.md

     ## Mtry:                             25
     ## Target node size:                 5
     ## Variable importance mode:         none
-    ## OOB prediction error (MSE):       195.5063
+    ## OOB prediction error (MSE):       194.2382
-    ## R squared (OOB):                  0.2162897
+    ## R squared (OOB):                  0.2004129

 in this case we used inverse measurement variance as `case.weights` so that points that were measured in the lab will receive much higher weights.
 Final output map below shows that, in this specific case, the model without weights seems to predict somewhat higher values, especially in the extrapolation areas.
-This indicates that using measurement errors in model calibration is important and one should not avoid specifying this in the model, especially if the training data is heterogeneous.
+This indicates that using measurement errors in model calibration is important and one should not avoid specifying this in the model, especially if the training data is significantly heterogeneous.

 ![figure](./RF_vs_kriging/results/NRCS/Fig_clay_RF_weighted.png) *Figure: RF predictions and predictions errors for clay content with and without using measurement errors as weights.
 Study area around the Lake Tahoe, California USA.
 Point data sources: National Cooperative Soil Survey (NCSS) Characterization Database and National Soil Information System (NASIS).*

 Spatial prediction of multivariate problems
 -------------------------------------------

 Because RF is a decision tree-based method, this opens a possibility to model multiple variables within a single model i.e. by using type of variable as a factor-type covariate.
 Consider for example the National Geochemical Survey database that contains over 70,000 sampling points spread over the USA (Grossman, Grosz, Schweitzer, & Schruben, 2004).
 Here we use a subset of this data with 2858 points with measurements of Pb, Cu, K and Mg covering the US states Illinois and Indiana.
-Some useful covariates to help explain distribution of elements in stream sediments and soils have been previously prepared (Hengl, 2009) and include:
+Some useful covariates to help explain distribution of elements in stream sediments and soils have been previously prepared (Hengl, 2009):

 ``` r
 geochem = readRDS("./RF_vs_kriging/data/geochem/geochem.rds")